Complete LinkedIn industry list in Campaign Manager

 LinkedIn expanded the list of industries for company profiles to over 400 in March 2022.
 However, this massive list is not reflected in the LinkedIn Campaign Manager.
 There, advertisers currently have a targeting choice of 148 industries.

-LinkedIn automatically rolls up these very defined subcategories into the available industries in the Campaign Manager.
+LinkedIn automatically rolls up these very defined subcategories into the available industries of their list in the Campaign Manager.

 It is important to note, however, that LinkedIn did not make this expansion until March 2022.
 As a result, most companies have already selected their industry before then and probably haven’t adjusted it since the expansion.